chimaobi-okite/pref_aligner/README.md

 *Table: Breakage Rate: Pref-Aligner Results compared to Zero-Shot for Llama-70B in three preference relevance settings.
 Pref-Aligner shows significant performance improvement over naive across all settings.
 Also, this performance remains consistent irrespective of preference setting.*

 ## Conclusion
+Current LLMs are not fully robust: preference signals can be
+* ignored (misalignment) Or
+* degrade factual reliability (breakage)